Design & Technology

 We aim to provide an enjoyable, creative and stimulating learning experience, where our pupils combine practical and design skills with knowledge based learning.
 We aim to create confident pupils who are able to become independent learners and successful individuals.

 Students follow a varied curriculum, utilising the department’s resources, allowing them to experience various materials and manufacturing processes.
-Students are given, and respond to, design briefs covering a variety of themes and produce high quality outcomes in a mixture of materials.
+Students are given, and respond to, design briefs covering a variety of themes and produce high quality outcomes in a range of materials.

 Pupils work through a variety of projects developing a range of practical and communication skills.
 A number of design and make activities are used to build the skills of the students.